peteroupc/MailLib/api/com.upokecenter.mail.ContentDisposition.md

 **Returns:**

-* The adapted file name in the form of a string, or the empty string if there is no "filename" parameter.
+* The adapted file name in the form of a string.
+Returns "_" if there is no "filename" parameter or that parameter is empty.

 ### GetParameter
     public String GetParameter​(String name)
-Gets a parameter from this disposition object.
+Gets a parameter from this disposition object.<p>For the "filename" parameter, the value of that parameter is not adapted with the ContentDisposition.MakeFilename method.
+Thus, for example, the "filename" parameter, if any, returned by this method could have an arbitrary length, be encoded using RFC 2047 encoded words (which some email implementations still like to write out, even though that RFC says encoded words "MUST NOT appear within a 'quoted-string'"; see ContentDisposition.MakeFilename), or not be usable as is as a file name.</p>

 **Parameters:**